back to Axiomatic Language Home Page

 phonenum and its code, then inserts a blank between each "wordd" of

-the code, and then flattens the nested characters into a single
+the code, and then flattens the nested character expr into a single

 !\ character string, which will be a line of the output file.